 17.2 The proposed amendments will be submitted to the Registrar in the form of a motion at least 28 (TWENTY-EIGHT) days prior to an AGM.

+17.3 The incoming Executive committee shall commit to provide strategic oversight and take ownership of program adopted in the previous administration through a compulsory hand-over process.

 18. DISSOLUTION OF THE ALUMNI ASSOCIATION